Dropineth/Dropineth/README.md

 # Project Overview
-Dropin is an innovative blockchain DApp built on the Vara Network, designed to provide users with a new interactive experience and value creation platform through gamified lotteries, financial incentives, NFT assets, and decentralized trading.
-Leveraging smart contracts and blockchain technology, Dropin ensures fairness, transparency, and security in the lottery process.
+Dropin is an innovative blockchain DApp built on the Vara Network and Solana, designed to provide users with a new interactive experience and value creation platform through gamified lotteries, financial incentives, NFT assets, and decentralized trading.
+Leveraging smart contracts and blockchain technology, Dropin ensures fairness, transparency, and security in the DeGreenPin lottery process.

 ## Core Features